-By accepting these Terms — whether by signing a separate Merchant Agreement referencing them, ticking an acceptance box, or using any Parex service — you confirm that you have read, understood, and agreed to be bound by them.
+By accepting these Terms — whether by signing a separate Client Agreement referencing them, ticking an acceptance box, or using any Parex service — you confirm that you have read, understood, and agreed to be bound by them.

 1. Parties and scope